neuronsimulator/nrn/neuron/stdrun/runctrl.rst

 When checked, turns off movies and graph flushing during an :ref:`runcontrol_initrun`.
-Under some circumstances this can speed things up very considerably such as when using the :func:`RunFitter` in the presence of a Shape Movie plot under MSWINDOWS.
+Under some circumstances this can speed things up very considerably such as when using the :ref:`RunFitter` in the presence of a Shape Movie plot under MSWINDOWS.

 RealTime
 ~~~~~~~~

 Running display of computation time.
 Resolution is 1 second.